murdockma/FinancePipeline/README.md

-This project automates the process of downloading, processing, and uploading your bank transaction data.
+This project is a template for automating the process of downloading, processing, and uploading your bank transaction data.
 It logs into a Wells Fargo bank account, downloads the latest transaction details, and processes them before sending everything over to BigQuery for easy analysis and visualization.

 - Install the required packages:
 ```bash